 - Nelson, Brent, Stan Ruecker, Milena Radzikowska, Stéfan Sinclair, Susan Brown, Mark Bieber, and the INKE Research Group.
 “A Short History and Demonstration of the Dynamic Table of Contexts.”
 Paper presented at INKE: Research Foundations for Understanding Books and Reading in a Digital Age: Text and Beyond.
 November 18, 2011.
 Ritsumeikan University, Kyoto, Japan.

 Year 1 goals for the ID team involved experimenting with interdisciplinary citation.
-We undertook the design of an interface (the Paper Drill) to assist scholars with a common research activity previously identified by the UX team: chaining through citations.
-In addition, we worked with our partner Synergies on a prototype parser for extracting regularized citation data from PDFs, with IM on the design of an application programming interface (API) for exchanging citation information, with UX on the study of how readers and writers interact with different citation styles, and with TS on an examination of the changes in citation practice between print and digital media.
+We undertook the design of an interface (the Paper Drill) to assist scholars with a common research activity previously identified by the User Experience (UX) team: chaining through citations.
+In addition, we worked with our partner Synergies on a prototype parser for extracting regularized citation data from PDFs, with the Information Management (IM) team on the design of an application programming interface (API) for exchanging citation information, with UX on the study of how readers and writers interact with different citation styles, and with the Textual Studies (TS) team on an examination of the changes in citation practice between print and digital media.
 We also produced a paper with TS on the evaluation of interfaces as a form of intellectual argument.
-I would describe the first year’s efforts as “we hit the ground running,” after the previous years spent planning and preparing.
+We certainly “hit the ground running” after the previous years spent planning and preparing.
 For the new team members, that meant they quickly became acclimatized to working collaboratively within this new administrative structure; for the members of the other teams, and for our institutional partners, they had the opportunity to see some of their ideas instantiated in ways that could be subjected to testing and analysis.
 For the larger community, we had a high profile at the major digital humanities conferences, and contributed to a wide range of conversations both nationally and internationally on the future of reading.

 Year 2 goals had the ID team pursuing experiments with corpora.
 For this topic area, we built on what we have called “showcase browsing,” applying rich-prospect approaches.
-In this context, we worked on the design and prototyping of several projects: the next phase of the paper drill, texttiles, structured surfaces, and bubblelines.
-In addition, we began work on an interactive alternative to the paper drill.
-We called this prototype “the article squid.”
+In this context, we worked on the design and prototyping of several projects: the next phase of the Paper Drill, Texttiles, Structured Surfaces, and Bubblelines.
+In addition, we began work on an interactive alternative to the Paper Drill.
+We called this prototype “The Article Squid.”
 In support of these prototypes, we carried out an environmental scan of existing corpora browsing technology and tools, which supported some theoretical treatments of the corpus, and in particular the interface to the corpus, as a scholarly concept.
-In collaboration with UX, we carried out and reported a comparative study in year 2 of two different prototype implementations of the bubblelines design.
-We were not able to integrate in year 2 with the information management group, but we did continue our involvement with Synergies, and in particular with the Open Journal Systems, as we ran a series of experiments on parsing their PDFs for citation data.
+In collaboration with UX, we carried out and reported a comparative study in year 2 of two different prototype implementations of the Bubblelines design.
+We were not able to integrate in year 2 with IM, but we did continue our involvement with Synergies, and in particular with the Open Journal Systems, as we ran a series of experiments on parsing their PDFs for citation data.

 Year 3 goals involved the ID researchers in studying the scholarly edition, which we construed through consultations with TS as a primary document augmented with apparatus to facilitate study.
 Our year 3 prototypes included the following: